Client loyalty

 Robo-advised clients crave human interaction

-Less than a quarter of human advised clients feel they would have peace of mind without their advisor.
-Human advisors provide significant reassurance to their clients.
+Less than a quarter of human-advised clients feel they would have peace of mind without their advisor, showing human advisors provide significant reassurance to their clients.
 In fact, 80% of those surveyed felt peace of mind with their traditional advice.

-Meanwhile, digital advice only increases peace of mind by 12%, the survey found.
-These eye-opening figures highlight the fact that digitally advised investors have a lower level of overall peace of mind with their services as compared to human advice.
+Meanwhile, the survey found digital advice only increases peace of mind by 12%.
+These eye-opening figures highlight the fact that digitally advised investors have a lower level of overall peace of mind with their services as compared to those advised by humans.
 These findings are in lockstep with the idea that human advisors provide critical emotional value to their clients, and those who are robo-advised are missing the trust and personal connection offered by a human advisor.

 Putting it into practice